 Neck pain is a common complaint which can result due to a variety of injuries and/or conditions.
 According to statistics, automobile accident injuries and whiplash injuries are some of the most prevalent causes for neck pain among the general population.
 During an auto accident, the sudden impact from the incident can cause the head and neck to jolt abruptly back-and-forth in any direction, damaging the complex structures surrounding the cervical spine.
 Trauma to the tendons and ligaments, as well as that of other tissues in the neck, can cause neck pain and radiating symptoms throughout the human body.

-The information herein on "Migraine Headache Treatment: Atlas Vertebrae Realignment" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Migraine Headache Treatment: Atlas Vertebrae Realignment" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.